How to Build a Deck

 - Wear hearing and eye protection when using power tools.

 - Wear eye protection when using striking tools.

 - Wear a dust mask when cutting lumber and mixing concrete.

-- Wear gloves and work boots when handling lumber and concrete.
-Do not wear gloves when operating power saws.
+- Do not wear gloves when operating power saws.

 - Use GFCI-protected power cords when operating power tools outdoors.

 - Use manufacturer-approved hardware and fasteners for all wood products.

 These instructions review how to build a deck that will be approximately 8-feet wide and 10-feet long.
 This assumes the deck will be on level ground and not attached to your home, with an estimated building time of 16- to 24-hours.

 - Begin by using batter boards and mason's string lines to lay out the location of the footings.
 This will provide the deck’s foundation.
 Batter boards are temporary frames used to mark the elevation and location of the corners of your deck.